scientific-python/specs/spec-0009/index.md

     body.
 This model aims to ensure that those who guide the project's direction and make crucial decisions are chosen democratically, representing the broader community's interests.
-- Corporate backed / Single vendor
-  - A single company or organization controls the project, often making decisions internally.
-The company might appoint maintainers and decide the project's direction.
 - Foundation backed
   - A non-profit foundation oversees the project, and its governance structures often include a board of directors, technical committees, and